Drug And Alcohol Addiction In Lexington, Kentucky

 Lexington is the second largest city in the state of Kentucky and is located in Fayette County.
-In 2016, the number of overdose deaths in Kentucky hit a new high because of rising heroin and fentanyl abuse.
-The state recorded 1,404 deaths in 2016, up from 1,248 in 2015.
+Overdose deaths in Kentucky have hit new highs due to Heroin and Fentanyl abuse.
 Almost every community in Kentucky has experienced a fatal overdose.
-Fentanyl was involved in 47 percent of the overdose deaths, either alone or in combination with heroin.
-Fayette County had the second-highest number of overdose deaths in 2016 with 162, up from 141 in 2015.
+Fentanyl has been involved in a large portion of overdose deaths, by one calculation 47%, either alone or in combination with Heroin.

 Find Help Today